jmartinezot/skeleton-action-lab/README.md

 - MS-G3D layout (`Datasets/NTU60/msg3d/xsub/`): `train_data_joint.npy`, `val_data_joint.npy` (joint positions), and `train_label.pkl`/`val_label.pkl` (labels) generated from the CTR-GCN tensor via `convert_ctr_npz_to_msg3d.py`.
 MS-G3D derives motion/bone streams internally from these joints.

 All current workflows use only 3D joint coordinates (and labels); hand states, quaternions, and camera metadata from raw `.skeleton` files are not used here.

+> FreqMixFormer defaults to the CTR-GCN layout at `/workspace/data/NTU60/ctrgcn/NTU60_CS.npz`, but its loader also accepts the Kaggle one-hot file at `/workspace/data/NTU60/kaggle_raw/NTU60_CS.npz`.

 ### Kaggle download